ampled/svelte-inspect-value/README.md

 - Focus management implementation is heavily based on code from [`svelte-inspect`](https://github.com/trbrc/svelte-inspect)
 - The "drak"-theme is based on the [dracula](https://draculatheme.com/) color scheme
 - The "stereo"-theme is based on the [monokai](https://monokai.pro/) color scheme
+- Persistence-logic is borrowed from [runed](https://runed.dev) with some modifications